gaudiatech/pyved-engine/README.md

 ## About graphic modes

-All games that rely on the `kataen` component run in a fixed-size window of 960x540 pixels.
+All games that are based upon `kataen` run in a fixed-size window of 960x540 pixels, while this seems to be a problem it has many benefits for permance / web compatibility.

-However, your effective in-game resolution can be selected amongst **three different possibilities**:
+Moreover your effective in-game resolution can be selected amongst **three different possibilities**:

-+ the SUPER_RETRO_MODE: 320x180 (game screen is upscaled by 3)
++ the HD_MODE: 960x540 pixels (no upscaling at all)
 + the OLD_SCHOOL_MODE: 480x270 (game screen is upscaled by 2)
-+ the HD_MODE: 960x540 (without any upscaling)
++ the SUPER_RETRO_MODE: 320x180 (game screen is upscaled by 3)

 ## Repo content description